Having a manual for others is one of the most damaging things we can do to ourselves and to our relationships.

 - He should call me more

-- He should help me with the horses
+- He should offer to help

 - He should be more understanding when I am feeling overwhelmed

 - He should hold my hand more often